strongbox/strongbox-docs/docs/developer-guide/writing-tests.md

 ## Test Repositories

-As mentoned above every test should have isolated and self-sufficient resources, this requirment can be achieved with `@TestRepository` annotation.
-This annotation provides isolated Test Repository which can be used as sandbox for purposes of your test method.
+As mentoned above every test should have isolated and self-sufficient resources.
+This requirement can be achieved using the `@TestRepository` annotation.
+This annotation provides s isolated test repository which can be used as a sandbox for your test method.

 Usage Example: